particle-iot/docs/src/content/getting-started/cloud/ledger.md

 | Description | Description for your use |
 | Scope | Product, Device, Owner |

-When scoped to a product, you don't specify the project in the options; if that project uses that ledger an instance will automatically be crated.
+When scoped to a product, you don't specify the product ID in the options; if that project uses that ledger an instance will automatically be crated.

 Likewise, when scoped to device, whenever that device accesses the ledger an instance will automatically be created.